cengc13/cengc13.github.io/_posts/2020-04-26-final-project-midway-blog.md

 ## Annotated Citations

 - T. Kudo and J. Richardson.
 SentencePiece: A simple and language independent subword tokenizer and detokenizer for Neural Text Processing.
-2018
+2018.
+This is a paper discussing various tokenization techniques.

 - Alexis Conneau and Kartikay Khandelwal et.al.
 Unsupervised Cross-lingual Representation Learning at Scale.
-2020
+2020.The XLM-RoBERTa model originates from this paper.

 - Guillaume Lample and Alexis Conneau.
 Cross-lingual Language Model Pretraining.
-2019
+2019.
+This paper is the first work using the XLM architecture for language modeling.

 - Jacob Devlin, Ming-Wei Chang, Kenton Lee and Kristina Toutanova.
 BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.
-2019
+2019.
+This is the original paper for BERT architecture.

 - Jay Alammer.
 (2019, November 26). *A Visual Guide to Using BERT for the First Time*.
-Retrieved from [https://colab.research.google.com/github/jalammar/jalammar.github.io/blob/master/notebooks/bert/A_Visual_Notebook_to_Using_BERT_for_the_First_Time.ipynb](https://colab.research.google.com/github/jalammar/jalammar.github.io/blob/master/notebooks/bert/A_Visual_Notebook_to_Using_BERT_for_the_First_Time.ipynb)
+Retrieved from [https://colab.research.google.com/github/jalammar/jalammar.github.io/blob/master/notebooks/bert/A_Visual_Notebook_to_Using_BERT_for_the_First_Time.ipynb](https://colab.research.google.com/github/jalammar/jalammar.github.io/blob/master/notebooks/bert/A_Visual_Notebook_to_Using_BERT_for_the_First_Time.ipynb).
+The vivid figures for illustration of key components in a language model are taken from this awesome blog.